pypa/packaging/docs/specifiers.rst

 .. currentmodule:: packaging.specifiers

 A core requirement of dealing with dependencies is the ability to specify what versions of a dependency you accept.
-This module implements the `PEP 440`_ dependency specification scheme.
+This module implements the :pep:`440` dependency specification scheme.

 Usage